MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Selects the service connection type to use to deploy the Web App.

-Select Publish Profile for using Visual Studio created [Publish profile](https://aka.ms/vsPublishProfile).
+Select `Publish Profile` for using Visual Studio created [Publish profiles](https://aka.ms/vsPublishProfile).
 <!-- :::editable-content-end::: -->
 <br>